ropensci/roweb/_drafts/2017-07-27-taxonomy-suite.md

 <a href="https://cran.rstudio.com/web/packages/taxa/"><span class="label label-warning">cran</span></a> <a href="https://github.com/ropensci/taxa"><span class="label label-info">github</span></a>

 `taxa` is our newest entry (hit CRAN just a few weeks ago) into the taxonomic R package space.
 It defines taxonomic classes for R, and basic, but powerful manipulations on those classes.

 It defines two broad types of classes: those with just taxonomic names data, and those with taxonomic names data plus other data (such as traits, environmental data, etc.) - so called `taxmap` classes.

 With these taxonomic classes, you can do various operations on them.
 With the taxonomic classes, you can filter out or keep taxa based on various criteria, and with the `taxmap` classes when you filter on taxa, the associated data is filtered the same way so taxa and data are in sync.

 A manuscript about `taxa` is being prepared at the moment - so look out for that.

+Most of the hard work in `taxa` has been done by my co-maintainer [Zachary Foster](https://github.com/zachary-foster)!

 ### Example